queryluke/masseffect-5e/static/data/traits/thick-hide.md

 id: thick-hide
 name: Thick Hide
 ---
-When not wearing armour, your AC is 13 + your Constitution modifier.
+Your base AC is 12 and you determine your AC using your Constitution modifier instead of your Dexterity modifier.